Soihiroudine/Soihiroudine/README.md

 - 👋 Hi, I’m @Soihiroudine
-- 👀 I’m interested in networks and the languages of programing.
+- 👀 I’m interested in system, networks, data and the languages of programing.
 - 🌱 I’m currently learning the language Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...